 If you need to adjust all the columns in the worksheet, simply press “Ctrl” and “A” simultaneously to select all (or click the arrow in the top left corner next to the formula bar), before repeating the same process.

 Alternatively, a different method is to select the column to adjust with your cursor, right click to open the menu, and pick the “Adjust Column Width” option.

 Whichever method is used, the following box should appear for the user to enter a custom column width.

-Adjust Column Width in Excel — Keyboard Shortcut
+How to Adjust Column Width Using Excel Keyboard Shortcut

 Using the keyboard rather than the mouse is more time efficient in practically all cases, aside from certain exceptions.